 Keith Tkachuk scored his 50th goal of the season, on April 6, 1997, in a 2-1 Phoenix Coyotes loss at the Colorado Avalanche.
 It was his second straight 50-goal season, and he became the first, and still only, Coyote to score 50 goals in a season.

 On April 6, 2002, Mats Sundin scored the 395th goal of his career in the Maple Leafs’ 2-2 tie with the Florida Panthers.
 The goal made him the all-time leader among Swedish-born NHL players, breaking the previous record held by Tomas Sandstrom.
 He still holds the record with 564 career goals, 120 more than any other fellow countryman.

-One year later, Sergei Fedorov scores against the Blackhawks to become just the fourth player in Red Wings’ franchise history to score 400 goals.
-It is his final goal with the team.
+One year later, Sergei Fedorov scored against the Blackhawks to become just the fourth player in Red Wings’ franchise history to score 400 goals.
+It was his final goal with the team.
 He remains with Howe (786), Steve Yzerman (692) and Alex Delvecchio (456) as the only players in Detroit’s long and storied history to score at least 400 goals.

 That same night, the Colorado Avalanche become the first team to win a division title in nine consecutive seasons when they defeated the Blues 5-2.
 Milan Hejduk scored his 50th goal of the season and became the first member of the Avalanche to lead the NHL in goals.

 The Tampa Bay Lightning tied the NHL single-season record for wins on April 6, 2019, by beating the Bruins 6-3.
 This was their 62nd victory of the season, tying the 1995-96 Red Wings record.
 Nikita Kucherov scored a goal and added an assist to win the Art Ross Trophy for a league-high 128 points.
 He also broke Alexander Mogilny’s record for the most points in a season by a Russian-born player set in 1992-93.